alfredodeza/remoto/README.rst

 remoto
 ======
-A very simplistic remote-command-executor using ``ssh`` and Python in the remote end.
+A very simplistic remote-command-executor using connections to hosts (``ssh``, local, containers, and several others are supported) and Python in the remote end.

 All the heavy lifting is done by execnet, while this minimal API provides the bare minimum to handle easy logging and connections from the remote end.

-``remoto`` is a bit opinionated as it was conceived to replace helpers and remote utilities for ``ceph-deploy`` a tool to run remote commands to configure and setup the distributed file system Ceph.
+``remoto`` is a bit opinionated as it was conceived to replace helpers and remote utilities for ``ceph-deploy``, a tool to run remote commands to configure and setup the distributed file system Ceph.